 You can deploy or debug jobs in a session cluster.
 This improves the resource utilization of JobManager and spins up the job startup.

-Fully managed Flink supports two cluster modes: Per-Job Clusters and Session Clusters.
-The following list compares the two cluster modes.
+Fully managed Flink supports two cluster types: Per-Job Clusters and Session Clusters.
+Differences between the two cluster types:

-- Per-Job Clusters: This is the default mode.
-Resources are isolated among jobs.
+- Per-Job Clusters: This is the default value.
 Each job requires a separate JobManager to achieve resource isolation between jobs.
 Therefore, the resource utilization of JobManagers for jobs that involve a small amount of data is low.
 Therefore, this type of cluster is suitable for jobs that consume a large number of resources or jobs that run in a continuous and stable manner.